BrenoFariasdaSilva/Worked-Example-Miner/README.md

 ---

 Welcome to my Scientific Research Repository!

-This repository contains code and data related to my ongoing scientific research project.
-Our team is focused on various goals, as described below.
+This repository contains code and data related to my scientific research project.
+This project is very large and complex, containing multiple tools and exploring different goals and research questions.
+With that in mind, each of the directories in this repository has its own README file explaining its purpose and how it contributes to the overall research project.

+Feel free to explore our findings, use our data for your own research, or contribute to this project.
+Together, we can push the boundaries and make a lasting impact on the field of software engineering and distributed systems.

 ---

 </div>